 110

-Get ready for an unforgettable epic: "Legend of the Galactic Heroes," an OVA series that stands out as a cornerstone of anime history.
-Debuting in 1988 with a remarkable 110 episodes, it swiftly became a touchstone of classic storytelling.
+Prepare yourself for an epic journey with "Legend of the Galactic Heroes," a groundbreaking OVA series that stands as a pillar in anime history.
+Premiering in 1988 and spanning an impressive 110 episodes, it quickly earned a reputation for its profound storytelling and enduring impact.

-Based on a novel by Tanaka Yoshiki and illustrated by Katou Naoyuki and Kamoshita Yukihisa, this series delves deep into the sprawling struggle between the Galactic Empire and the Free Planets Alliance.
+Adapted from the novel by Tanaka Yoshiki and brought to life with illustrations by Katou Naoyuki and Kamoshita Yukihisa, the series explores the vast conflict between the mighty Galactic Empire and the resilient Free Planets Alliance.

-Widely acclaimed by both critics and fans, "Legend of the Galactic Heroes" remains one of the most highly regarded anime series ever, currently holding the impressive #6 spot on MyAnimeList's rankings.
+Praised by critics and fans alike, "Legend of the Galactic Heroes" consistently ranks among the most revered anime series, currently holding an impressive #6 on MyAnimeList.

 Recommended: